TheVSNA/chess/README.md

 * The artist who made the pieces icons: Jurgenwesterhof from Wikipedia https://commons.wikimedia.org/wiki/File:Chess_Pieces_Sprite.svg
 * The team that created the executable for Stockfish https://github.com/official-stockfish/Stockfish/tree/e6e324eb28fd49c1fc44b3b65784f85a773ec61c

-(the .exe used in this project is a non official build, use it at your own risk)
+(The project uses a non official build of stockfish (.exe file) use it at your own risk)